BZNUDS/python-api-challenge/README.md

 # python-api-challenge

+     ATTENTION GRADER: I received numerous emails this evening stating "GitGuardian has detected the following Google API Key exposed within your GitHub account."
+Therefore, I deleted my currently active API key that I previously stored in my api_keys.py file (aka g_key in this Notebook).
+If you do not have one that you can use, please let me know (brian.zdarsky@gmail.com) and I will create a new one and update my api_keys.py ASAP.
+Sorry for the inconvenince, but I do not know the impact yet and I have heard how some have been charged $300,000...and I can't afford that:( Thank you, Brian

 My work can be found at https://github.com/BZNUDS/python-api-challenge
     Jupyter Notebook Files: WeatherPyFinal.ipynb and VacationPyFinal.ipynb
     Output data file and .png plots: WeatherPy/output_data Analysis will be incorporated into the Jupyter Notebook (Still WIP)